NORTHAMPTON'S MUSIC HALL OF FAME

 TIM HARRIES (Bass Guitar, Double Bass)

 Played with Eddie Reader, Boo Hewerdine, Mike Batt, Bill Bruford, Steeleye Span.
 He gained a degree in music at York.
 He studied double bass at the Guildhall School.
-Joined Bruford’s Earthworks and toured Europe, America, Dana and Japan.
-Well respected, in demand bassist.
-Has lived in NH since 1987.
+Joined Bruford’s Earthworks and toured Europe, America and Japan.
+Highly respected and in demand bassist.
+Lived in NN since 1987.

 DAVE HOLLAND (Drums)

 Played with Pinkertons Assorted Colours, Trapeze, Judas Priest.
-Born in NH and played with Tony Sans and the Drumbeats.
-Sill lives locally and is now involved with artist management.
+Born in NN and played with Tony Sans and the Drumbeats.
+Then became involved with artist management.

 IAN HUNTER (Guitar, Vocals)

 Played with David McWilliams, Billy Fury, Mick Ronson, Mott the Hoople.
-Played in and around NH in the early 60s with Freddie ‘Fingers’ Lee (Hurricane Henry and The Shriekers) and The Paex.
+Played in and around NN in the early 60s with Freddie ‘Fingers’ Lee (Hurricane Henry and The Shriekers) and The Paex.
 Formed Mott the Hoople in the early 70s.
 He had success worldwide with the David Bowie song ‘All The Young Dudes’.
 The band achieved superstar status between 1972 and 1974.
-Ian now resides in the USA.
+Ian then moved to the USA.

 ASHLEY INGRAM (Bass Guitar)